 The Catholic University is a member of the Washington Area Research University Consortium.
 Therefore, graduate students may take a class, if the course is not offered here, at another University.
-In order to do this, students need the approval of their advisor or Section Head, the Director of Graduate Studies, and the Associate Dean of Arts and Sciences.
-Application forms and instructions for registration can be found here:
+In order to do this, students need the approval of their advisor or Section Head, the Director of Graduate Studies in History, and the Associate Dean of the College of Arts and Sciences.
+Application forms and instructions for registration can be found here: http://enrollmentservices.cua.edu/Registration-and-Records/Consortium.cfm.

-http://enrollmentservices.cua.edu/Registration-and-Records/Consortium.cfm.
 Only one consortium class may be taken each semester.